cschlaffner/PROTzilla/README.md

 > [!NOTE]
 > This deployment script is kept for legacy reasons and might not work well on every kind of system.

 1. Execute `./install_protzilla.sh` to install dependencies and set up the environment.
-Might take up to 15 minutes
+Might take up to 15 minutes.
-2. Execute `./run_protzilla.sh` to run PROTzilla.
+2. Execute `./run_protzilla.sh` to run PROTzilla. <br>

+If this script does not work, you can try to use the docker scripts natively:
+1. Execute `./install_scripts/install_dependencies.sh` once <br>
+2. Execute `./install_scripts/build_frontend.sh` for every frontend change <br>
+3. Execute `./run_protzilla.sh` to run. <br>

 ## &#x1F996; Start & use PROTzilla
 If your deployment was successful, open the application on http://127.0.0.1:8000/.
 After that, you can start using PROTzilla for your research! &#x1F996;